symfonycorp/insight/README.md

 on your [account page](https://insight.sensiolabs.com/account)
 2. Install the Jenkins `PMD plugin`:
 [How to install a jenkins plugin](https://wiki.jenkins-ci.org/display/JENKINS/Plugins#Plugins-Howtoinstallplugins)
-3. Optionnaly you can also install the `Setenv Plugin`
+3. Optionally you can also install the `Setenv Plugin`
 4. Edit your project configuration
 5. If you have Setenv Plugin installed, enabled `Set environment variables` then add and adapt the following lines to variables name: